-Shaping Up My Choices teaches third grade students about:
+Shaping Up My Choices nutrition lessons teach third grade students about:

 (free in California)